Zohib Islam Amiri: Early career

-Amiri started his career with Shoa F.C. in 2005.
-In 2007, he went to play for Kabul Bank F.C.
+After playing for Shoa FC, he played for Kabul Bank from 2007 until 2009, which provided financial stability to players during the war in Afghanistan.
+He later played at Ferozi from 2009 until 2011.

 Mumbai FC

 Amiri joined Mumbai FC in 2011, and quickly became one of the star players at the club.
 Following his impressive performances during the 2012–13 I-League he received the award for the fan's players on the season.
 Despite reviving this prestigious award his contract with Mumbai FC was not renewed and Amiri began thinking of moving to Bahrain or Oman to play club football, but ultimately decided to stay in India.

 Dempo SC

 On 11 January, Amiri along with Tolgay Özbey signed for Indian club Dempo on a one-year contract, and received shirt number 18.
 He made his debut against Rangdajied United and scored.
 On 7 April he was involved in an ugly brawl in a match between Dempo SC and his former club Mumbai FC.

 On 30 May both Amiri and Özbey signed extensions with Dempo.

 On 4 April 2015, he scored two goals, including one only one minute from time to salvage a 2–2 draw with Sporting Goa.